-This video, produced in High Def by Liedle Films is a letter-box version of “Winds of Change,” a multi-image slide presentation about the history of the Plains Indians, produced circa 1970.
+This video, produced in High Def by Liedle Films is a letter-box version of “Winds of Change,” a multi-image slide presentation about the history of the Plains Indians, Narrated by Vincent Price, produced circa 1970.
 This High Def video version is faithful to the original slide presentation, even to the extent that this video mimics the 1-second of black between slide changes.

 The original slide presentation was a one-of-a-kind custom installation in the Museum of the Plains Indian in Browning, MT.

 Jack Stonnell, who wrote, directed and co-edited the production is a professor emeritus of cinema at Montana State University, and at the time of the production was a cinema professor and filmmaker with many award-winning films to his credt.

 Under Jack's direction, his wife, Jackie, several students and faculty in the MSU School of Film and Photography, took about 4,000 35mm slides from which about 395 comprised the final edited version.

 Stonnell recorded Vincent Price's narration, selected the music and sound effects and conducted the final mix

 As the production got underway, Stonnell and Liedle functioned as a team editing the slides and designing the automated projection and sound system to syncronize with the slide sequencing.